This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 It’s pumpkin season, folks.

-Around here it’s like Bubba in Forrest Gump – except instead of shrimp, it’s pumpkin pancakes, pumpkin muffins, pumpkin bread, pumpkin pie, pumpkin lattes… Not that I usually bend to trends or seasonal ideals, but who doesn’t love pumpkin pancakes?
-Or, pumpkin spice waffles.
-Or… pumpkin pie stuffed cinnamon rolls?
+Around here it’s like Bubba in Forrest Gump – except instead of shrimp, it’s pumpkin pancakes, pumpkin waffles, pumpkin muffins, pumpkin bread, pumpkin pie, pumpkin lattes… Not that I usually bend to trends or seasonal ideals, but who doesn’t love pumpkin spice?

 After brutal summers in Arizona, the promise of Fall is a much welcome relief.
 Even if actual Fall weather for us isn’t for at least a month or more!

 This right here is a simple recipe that I keep making, over and over (originally published in 2015) – and now I’m sharing with you.
-See below for the boys’ verdict….
+See below for VERY old pics – the boys’ verdict….
 Enjoy!

 - 2 tsp baking powder